rust-lang/book/nostarch/chapter15.md

 ### Enabling Recursive Types with Boxes

 A value of *recursive type* can have another value of the same type as part of itself.
-Recursive types pose an issues because at compile time Rust needs to know how much space a type takes up, but the nesting of of values of recursive types could theoretically continue infinitely, so Rust can’t know how much space the value needs.
-However, boxes have a known size, so we can enable recursive types by inserting a box in the recursive type definition.
+Recursive types pose an issue because at compile time Rust needs to know how much space a type takes up.
+However, the nesting of values of recursive types could theoretically continue infinitely, so Rust can’t know how much space the value needs.
+Because boxes have a known size, we can enable recursive types by inserting a box in the recursive type definition.

 Let’s explore the *cons list*, a data type common in functional